dreamingOfSoy/nc-games-api/README.md

 ### What is this project?

-This project was undertaken to focus learning on utilising node.js, express, SQL, and TDD (test driven development ) to build a RESTful API.
-It contains various endpoints to GET reviews of boardgames, GET and POST comments onto those reviews.
+This project was undertaken to focus learning on utilising node.js, express, SQL, and TDD (test driven development) to build a RESTful API.
+It contains various endpoints to GET reviews of board games, and GET and POST comments onto those reviews.
 (This project is still in development, and will soon be consumed by a react frontend to create a full-stack application).

 ### How to run this locally